pekelund-dev/codex-test/docs/local-development.md

 Use the helper scripts to start and stop all services together.
 Docker and the Compose plugin are the only prerequisites for this path.

-> 🔧 Compose uses the `google-cloud-cli:emulators` image so the Firestore emulator binaries
+> 🔧 Compose builds a small Firestore emulator image based on `google-cloud-cli:emulators`
-> are preinstalled.
-If you pulled an older image, run `docker compose pull firestore` inside
+> and installs the `google-cloud-sdk-firestore-emulator` package (plus `netcat` for the
+> health check).
+If you run into emulator startup problems after a Docker update, rebuild
-> the `local/` directory to refresh it.
+> the service from the `local/` directory with `docker compose build firestore`.

 ### Start all services